E259 series: Interior accommodation

 Four ceiling-mounted passenger information display units are provided in each car.
 These feature two 17-inch screens on each side, displaying information in four languages (Japanese, English, Korean, and Chinese).

 Ordinary class

 Ordinary-class cars have 2+2 abreast seating with forward-facing rotating/reclining seats.
 Seat pitch is 1030 mm, compared to 980 mm on earlier trains.

 Green class

 Green (first class) cars have leather-covered forward-facing rotating/reclining seats also arranged in 2+2 configuration.
 Seat pitch is 1160 mm.

 History

 The first two sets, Ne001 and Ne002, were delivered to Kamakura Depot from Tokyu Car Corporation's Yokohama factory on 23 April 2009, with test running on the Sōbu Main Line commencing the same day.

 Nine E259 series sets entered revenue service on Narita Express services from 1 October 2009, with 10 out of 26 return workings daily operated by E259s.
 By June 2010, they had completely replaced the 253 series EMUs formerly used on Narita Express services.

+In March 2023, JR East announced that it would introduce a new design to existing E259 series sets.
+The updated livery will retain the black and red color pallet but will feature silver accents at the front as well as the phrase "SERIES E259" being plastered along the exterior.
+As of 17 March 2024, repainting for the entire E259 series fleet was completed with the last set, Ne022, having received the new livery.

+In December 2023, JR East announced that some E259 series sets will be used on most Shiosai limited express services from the start of the revised timetable on 16 March 2024, replacing the older 255 series EMUs used on these services.